SamuelWiqvist/introlikelihoodfree/README.md

 This repository contains a Julia Jupyter notebook where some likelihood-free inference methods are presented.

 To run the code directly in your browser simply click in the binder link, and the notebook will then run on a server.
-Launching the binder server might take a few minutes since the environment for the notebook has to be set up.
+Launching the binder server might take a while since the environment for the notebook has to be set up.